jtemporal/jtemporal.github.io/_posts/2021-12-24-solving-conflicts.md

 ![image showing person 2 pull request with the conflict message on GitHub](https://res.cloudinary.com/jesstemporal/image/upload/v1643764659/git-conflict-resolution/pull-request-with-a-conflict-fig5_s26wre.png)

-And now with a brand new conflict in hand, it's time to solve it.
+And now with a brand new conflict in our hands, it's time to resolve it.

 ## Resolving a conflict in Git